Ant1ng2/ant1ng2.github.io/README.md

 # Projects
 This repository is meant to store interesting projects by me for preview with potential recruiters.
-Currently in development, will add more relevant projects later.
+Currently in development, will add more relevant projects later with project descriptions.